The world's 5 biggest refugee crises

 2. Afghanistan: 2.7 million refugees

 The United Nations estimates that an average 1,100 people a day — mostly women and children — were forcibly displaced by violence in 2017.
-Today, over half of people displaced by conflict in Afghanistan have been displaced at least twice, compared to just 7 per cent five years ago.
+As of 2018, over half of people displaced by conflict in Afghanistan have been displaced at least twice, compared to just 7 per cent five years before.

 Mercy Corps is working to build a stronger future within Afghanistan by training farmers to grow better crops, improving economic opportunities for youth, teaching new mothers healthy nutrition practices, and helping women and girls find better access to financial services and job opportunities.